 Historic Site Markers

-There are several historic site markers located in Downtown Tinley that pay tribute to a particular area of importance in Tinley Park's past.
-Locations include:
+There are several historic site markers located in and around Downtown Tinley that pay tribute to individuals, buildings and locations of importance in Tinley Park's past.
+Visit the Historic Site Markers page for more information.

 Want more Tinley Park history?
 Check out the hour-long "Tinley Park Timeline" program, which features hundreds of bite-sized factoids about Tinley Park history, or the multi-installment "Pop Quiz" program that tests your knowledge of the Village.
-Both programs run several times per day on read an article from the Tinley Park Historical Society about some of the Village’s historic homes and buildings., which broadcasts on Comcast Channel 4 and U-Verse Channel 99.
-You also can
+Both programs run several times per day on, which broadcasts on Comcast Channel 4 and U-Verse Channel 99.
+You also can from the Tinley Park Historical Society about some of the Village’s historic homes and buildings.